Wide Binaries from GAIA EDR3: preference for GR over MOND ?: GAIA EDR3 and sample selection

 \subsection{Data quality cuts on wide binary candidates}

 We applied data-quality cuts to the WB-EDR3 sample based on the GAIA parameters, as \citet{Arenou_2018} Equation 1 as follows:

-We rejected candidate pairs from the WB-EDR3 sample, where at least one star did not satisfy Eq.~\ref{eq:arenou}; this rejected 9,243 candidate pairs, leaving a cleaned sample of 73,159 candidate wide binaries, hereafter labelled CWB-EDR3: this is the main sample used for analysis below. \begin{wscomm} Slight re-order above \end{wscomm}
+We rejected candidate pairs from the WB-EDR3 sample, where at least one star did not satisfy Eq.~\ref{eq:arenou}; this rejected 9,243 candidate pairs, leaving a cleaned sample of 73,159 candidate wide binaries, hereafter labelled CWB-EDR3: this is the main sample used for analysis below.